tektoncd/cli/docs/cmd/tkn_task_start.md

       --dry-run                   preview TaskRun without running it -f, --filename string           local or remote file name containing a Task definition to start a TaskRun -h, --help                      help for start
-  -l, --labels strings            pass labels as label=value.
+  -i, --image string              use an oci bundle -l, --labels strings            pass labels as label=value.
   -L, --last                      re-run the Task using last TaskRun values
       --output string             format of TaskRun (yaml or json) -p, --param stringArray         pass the param as key=value for string type, or key=value1,value2,... for array type, or key="key1:value1, key2:value2" for object type
-      --pod-template string       local or remote file containing a PodTemplate definition --prefix-name string        specify a prefix for the TaskRun name (must be lowercase alphanumeric characters) -s, --serviceaccount string     pass the serviceaccount name --showlog                   show logs right after starting the Task --skip-optional-workspace   skips the prompt for optional workspaces
+      --pod-template string       local or remote file containing a PodTemplate definition --prefix-name string        specify a prefix for the TaskRun name (must be lowercase alphanumeric characters) --remote-bearer string      A Bearer token to authenticate against the repository --remote-password string    A password to pass to the registry for basic auth.
+Must be used with --remote-username --remote-skip-tls           If set to true, skips TLS check when connecting to the registry --remote-username string    A username to pass to the registry for basic auth.
+Must be used with --remote-password -s, --serviceaccount string     pass the serviceaccount name --showlog                   show logs right after starting the Task --skip-optional-workspace   skips the prompt for optional workspaces